-Although the course component precedes the thesis component, the student is encouraged to discuss the topic of the thesis at an early stage.
+The licentiate degree requires a scientific essay of at least 60 credits and an approved course component of at least 25 credits.
+Even if the course component precedes the thesis component, the student is encouraged to discuss the topic of the thesis at an early stage.